edose/Photometry-R/README.md

 **Predict.R ______________________________________________________________**

- 1. **predictAll()**  ---  Takes the final masterModelList and (1) makes predictions of target and check-star
+ 1. **predictAll()**  ---  Takes the final masterModelList and (1) makes predictions of target and check-star.
+Applies color-index / transform corrections.
+Reads user control file pre-predict.txt to ensure that a single set of comp stars is applied to all points in a one-night ("Stare") light curve, particularly for eclipser light curves.
+Does a lot of bookkeeping.
+This is the final part of the true photometric computation chain--later steps merely aid user curation and report generation (essentially: bookkeeping).
- 1. **writeAAVSO()**  ---  [in development. will need to draw on a LOT of metadata, but this should be available from outputs of the above, previously executed functions].
+ 2. **markupReport()** -- Prints a table of target observations, along with: magnitude errors of various types, Julian date (time), check-star magnitudes, and a lot more.
+Aids in the user's last chance to curate target data before final report generation.
+Most changes coming out of this report are of two types: Omitting unsuitable target observations, and combining target observations, which requires careful handling of observation time and reported magnitude errors.
+The user uses this report to edit omit.txt, which is input to the next and last processing step.
+ 1. **writeAAVSO()**  ---  Takes user control file 'omit.txt' and target magnitude etc data from predictAll(), and generates a format-perfect AAVSO report, ready for upload.
+(In some cases, the user will want to annotate the report, most often to make comments in the report header about consequences of the data, e.g., recapture of a lost lightcurve phase, or detected outburst of an observed star.

 **[end of README] ______________________________________________________________**